October 11, 2013

 “Texas Tech is an institution on the rise nationally and the higher education community is noticing the emergence and respects the progress the university is making,” Duncan said.
 “I am proud for the opportunity to serve on President Nellis’ leadership team, and I very much look forward to working together with the many talented faculty, staff and students in continuing the impressive advancement of this great university.”

 Founder and interim director of the Sidney Kimmel Institute for Nuclear Renaissance at Missouri, Duncan’s background as a leader in the field of physics is reflected in his many publications, professional appointments, and activities.
-Duncan was the founding director of the New Mexico Consortium’s Institute at the Los Alamos National Laboratory in 2006, following his appointment as the associate dean for research in the College of Arts & Sciences at the University of New Mexico (UNM).
+Duncan was the founding director of the New Mexico Consortium’s Institute at the Los Alamos National Laboratory in 2006, following his appointment as the associate dean for research in the College of Arts and Sciences at the University of New Mexico (UNM).

 Duncan was a member of the International Steering Committee for Quantum Fluids and Solids, and he chaired the International Symposium on Quantum Fluids and Solids in 2003.
 He was named the Gordon and Betty Moore Distinguished Scholar in the Physics, Mathematics, and Astronomy Division at Caltech (2004-05).